Note: This FAQ is from many years ago. Information may not be current.

 Then how do you support yourself on the road?

-I’m a writer, and I’ve learned to write high-end copy that helps businesses make money.
-I also write articles, columns and books.
+I’m an author.
+Originally, while I was traveling, I learned to write high-end web copy that helps businesses make money.
+I no longer do this, however.
+These days I am a journalist, I write articles and columns, and I run two online publications.
+As of 2020 I am working on a major nonfiction book that, I believe, will help a few people.
 I can do this work anywhere that I have an internet connection, so it allows me a fair amount of freedom in my travels.

-For most of my life I worked a “normal” job and was not able to do this.
+For many years I worked a “normal” job and was not able to do this.
 It took years of planning and learning new skills to start my traveling lifestyle.

 Do you travel alone?

-So far I have mostly traveled alone, although I had a companion on the last leg of the Mississippi River, in Texas and in northern Mexico.
+I have mostly traveled alone, although I had companions on the last leg of the Mississippi River, in Texas and in northern Mexico.
 I love having traveling companions.
 It makes everything about the road more fun.
 (So if you’re interested…)

 Do you know that Mexico is dangerous?
 Colombia?

 I do.
 Adventuring experience has taught me that there are good people who will help you even in the most dangerous places.
-I prepare as best I can for each leg of the journey, and I accept that I’m taking a risk, but I will not give up.
+I prepared as best I could for each leg of the journey, and I accepted that I’m taking a risk.
+So far, this attitude, and a general openness and respect for people, have kept me safe in even the most dangerous places I’ve spent time.

 Can I send you an article about an American who disappeared or was killed in Mexico?